Rising Fuel Costs – Impact on motorists and heating costs

 Meanwhile, Opec, Russia and several other producers have cut production by about 1.8 million barrels per day (BPD) since the start of 2017, helping oil prices rise by about 15% in the past three months.

 So, what does this mean for the UK?

-Well your overheads are about to increase, prices rose by 7p per litre, with petrol prices now hovering around £1.20.
+Rising fuel costs have led to prices increasing by 7p per litre, with petrol prices now hovering around £1.20.
 Motoring groups are accusing petrol stations of “Feather and rocket” tactics.
-When the price per barrel is high the price per litre rises rapidly, however once the price per barrel drops, petrol stations are very gradual in the lowering of prices.
+When the price per barrel is high the price per litre rises rapidly, however, once the price per barrel drops, petrol stations are very gradual in the lowering of prices.

-And with winter fast approaching, and our radiators staring to rattle again, this could have a detrimental effect on our already increasing heating bills.
+With winter fast approaching, and our radiators starting to rattle again, this could have a detrimental effect on our already increasing heating bills.